Configuration¶

 Just provide options in JSON format.
 Behat will use those options as defaults.

-You can always override them with the settings in the project behat.yml
+You can always override them with the settings in the project behat.php

 file (it has higher priority).